Saul: Battle of Gilboa and the death of King Saul

-The victorious Philistines recover Saul's body as well as those of his three sons who also died in the battle, decapitate them and display them on the wall of Beth-shan.
-They display Saul's armour in the temple of Ashtaroth (an Ascalonian temple of the Canaanites).
-But at night the inhabitants of Jabesh-Gilead retrieve the bodies for cremation and burial."And David sent messengers to the men of Yavesh-Gilad, and said to them: ‘May you be blessed of Hashem, that you have shown this kindness to your lord, to Saul, and buried him.’”.
-Later on, David takes the bones of Saul and of his son Jonathan and buries them in Zela, in the tomb of his father.
+The victorious Philistines recovered Saul's body as well as those of his three sons, who also died in the battle, decapitated them and displayed them on the wall of Beit She'an.
+They displayed Saul's armour in a temple to Ashtoreth in Ashkelon.
+But at night the inhabitants of Jabesh-Gilead retrieved the bodies for cremation and burial..
+Later on, David took the bones of Saul and of his son Jonathan and buried them in Zelah, in the tomb of his father.
 The account in 1 Chronicles summarises by stating that:

 Saul died for his unfaithfulness which he had committed against the Lord, because he did not keep the word of the Lord, and also because he consulted a medium for guidance.